 Welcome to the Clemson University website for the Olweus Bullying Prevention Program (OBPP).
-This website is focused on bullying prevention research, OBPP training information, and ongoing programming and training support of our National Olweus Trainer-Consultants.
+This website is focused on bullying prevention research, OBPP training information, ongoing programming and training support of our certified Olweus Trainer-Consultants.